damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 * What occupies your mind when you have nothing to think about?
 * What do you habitually think about which gives you comfort, confidence, and strength?
 * Where do you spend your time and money?
-* How do you act when prayers go unanswered?
 * What are you the most afraid of?
-Your job?
-Losing others approval?

 Keller concludes that true fulfillment can only come thru Jesus Christ.
 All earthly idols will ultimately disappoint.
 It is God's love for us that He sent